 Smoking can cause much damage to one’s health.
-People smoke to get relief from daily life tensions and worries.
-Initially, they may start with a fag or two, but eventually, they become addicted to it and become chain smokers.
+People smoke to relieve daily life tensions and worries.
+Initially, they may start with a cigarette or two, but eventually, they become addicted to it and become chain smokers.

 Anti-smoking campaigns have been held to highlight the harmful effects of smoking on one’s health.
-In several countries, smoking is banned in public.
+In several countries, smoking is banned in public places.
 How does smoking affect us?
 Let us have a look.

 Diseases Caused by Smoking